MarcosTavar3s/LSTM_Classifier/README.md

 ---

 ## 11. License
-This project is licensed under the terms of the [GNU General Public License v3.0](https://github.com/MarcosTavar3s/LSTM_Classifier/blob/main/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/MarcosTavar3s/LSTM_Classifier/blob/main/LICENSE).